berndruecker/ticket-booking-camunda-8/README.md

 * http://localhost:15672/#/queues/
 * User: guest
-* PAssword: guest
+* Password: guest

-## Create Camunda Cloud Cluster
+## Create Camunda Platform 8 SaaS Cluster

 * Login to https://camunda.io/
-* Create a new Zeebe cluster
+* Create a new cluster
-* When the new cluster appears in the console, create a new set of client credentials.
+* When the new cluster appears in the console, create a new set of API client credentials.
 * Copy the client credentials into
   * Java App  `booking-service-java/src/main/resources/application.properties`
   * Node App `fake-services-nodejs/.env`